-EXAMPLE: The camera produces three different models, the most unique is “dollhouse” –a 3D exterior model of the property.
+EXAMPLE: The camera produces three different models, the most unique is the “dollhouse” –a 3D exterior model of the property.
 Other options include a flat floor plan and an interactive walk-through.

 Both the dollhouse and floor plan views move seamlessly into the interactive walk-through mode.
 This technology gives the prospective home buyer the ability to move from room to room without obstacles or lengthy load times.

 The most hectic time for real estate marketers is that small window of time between the home being ready and when the agent wants it on the market.

 It’s important that the home hits the market as close to being ready as possible.
 The first buyers to look at the home are generally the most serious.
-These are usually people that have been looking at houses and have either lost out on other home or haven’t quite found what they were looking for.
+These are usually people that have been looking at houses and have either lost out on other homes or haven’t quite found what they were looking for.
 Either way, these buyers generally have a good nose for value when they see it.
 So if your home is priced well, staged well, and the marketing is attractive, these buyers will be waiting at your door.

 It’s also important to realize that keeping your home in show-ready condition can be difficult; especially if you’re still living there during showings.
 Prolonged market times and lots of showings can be really de-motivating and stressful for home sellers.
 As such, we seek to eliminate this stress by working to obtain a great offer as soon as possible.

-The first thing we do during the marketing process is to put the property in our local MLS.
+The first step in the marketing process is to put the property in our local MLS.
 This triggers a couple of processes, the first is called IDX or Broker Reciprocity.
-This process distributed your listing data to thousands of cooperating brokers websites.
-The second important process is called Listing Syndication, Syndication is the process of sharing your listing data across the internet with different real estate portals.
+This process distributes your listing data to thousands of cooperating brokers' websites.
+The second important process is called Listing Syndication, syndication is the process of sharing your listing data across the internet with different real estate portals.
 Many of these are names you know well like Realtor and Zillow, but others are lesser-known yet still valuable platforms.